 There is currently no public access into Sabinoso Wilderness.
 The BLM is working with nearby landowners who may be willing to provide access.

-The 16,030-acre Sabinoso Wilderness is a remote area in the northeastern portion of New Mexico.
+The Sabinoso Wilderness is a remote area in the northeastern portion of New Mexico.
 The Wilderness includes a series of high, narrow mesas surrounded by cliff-lined canyons.
-Elevations range between 4,500 and 6,000 feet above sea level.
-The rugged country primarily supports piñon pine and juniper woodlands and occasional clusters of ponderosa pine, with a perennial warm season grass savanna on the mesa tops.
-Streams periodically flow in the canyon bottoms, supporting riparian vegetation including willow and cottonwood.
+The rugged country primarily supports piñon pine and juniper woodlands with occasional clusters of ponderosa pine.
+A perennial warm season grass savanna is found on the mesa tops.
+Streams periodically flow in the canyon bottoms supporting riparian vegetation including willow and cottonwood.
 The deep canyon area, surrounded by the wide-open New Mexico plains, is unique for this region.
 The deep incisions cut by Cañon Olguin, Cañon Largo, and Lagartija Creek create a striking topographical and geological contrast in this otherwise flat terrain.